 Anesthesiology errors are especially frightening.
 When an anesthesiologist makes a mistake – such as a dosage error, intubation error, or failure to monitor the patient – the results can be catastrophic.
 The patient could suffer serious injuries or death.
-If you’ve been harmed by an anesthesia error, you need a Harris County, Texas medical malpractice lawyer in your corner.
+If you’ve been harmed by an anesthesia error, you need a Houston medical malpractice lawyer in your corner.
 We are here to help.

 Among mistakes that hospitals make is hiring the wrong doctor for a special role, or a doctor with a record of serious errors.
 Failure of supervision or correction of problem doctors may also constitute negligence.